glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 #### Policy

-A policy is a rules or instructions that guide an RL agent to make decisions.
+A policy is a strategy or instructions that guide an RL agent to make decisions.
 It determines the agent's behavior by specifying which actions it should take in different situations or states.
 Policy is defined as a function that takes a state and returns an action.

 A policy can be deterministic or stochastic :

 - Deterministic : A deterministic policy maps a state directly to specific actions, it is represented as $a = \mu(s)$.
+This mean, according to the policy if we are at state $s$, we need to take action $a$.
 - Stochastic : A stochastic policy gives different action in a probabilistic manner based on the given state, it is represented as $a \sim \pi(\cdot | s)$.
 The $a \sim$ means we are randomly selection an action $a$ from a probability distribution given by the policy function $\pi(\cdot | s)$, conditioned on state $s$.
 The dot here is a placeholder for an action variable.

+Policy act as a brain for the agent, it will keep being updated to adjust with the environment so that it can guide the agent toward best result.

 Here is an example of a stochastic policy for a specific state :